 Lalita is also changing the farming practices of her in-laws by installing a solar dehydrator so that all their excess vegetables and crops could be dried and used, or sold at a later time.
 This was also a skill she learned at Barli.

-Garli is from the town of Umrali.
-She has one of the nicest tailoring shop set up and has built herself an amazing house, including a neon lined staircase!
+April 2024 - Garli is from the town of Umrali.
+She has set up one of the nicest tailoring shops and built herself an amazing house, including a neon lined staircase!
 Her story is about grace and empowerment.
 She comes from a rural village and after attending Barli, she opened her shop and married.
-She immediately trained her how to sow.
-Soon after, her husband fell in love with her sister, they eloped and left her with no word for years.
-Garli did not want to protest or raise a commotion as this was about her sister.
-She chose grace and and worked as hard as she could, has built herself an amazing house and successful business!
-Now, the husband wants her back and she refuses to take him back and instead has “sentenced him to the kitchen to serve tea to her guests".
+She immediately trained her husband to sew.
+Soon after, her husband fell in love with her sister and they eloped, leaving her with no word for years.
+Garli did not want to protest or raise a commotion since her sister was involved.
+She chose grace instead, worked as hard as she could and has built herself an amazing house and successful business.
+The husband now wants her back.
+She refuses to take him and has instead “sentenced him to the kitchen to serve tea to her guests".

 April 2024 - Kantu is from a rural village and lives off the land.
 Her tailoring shop is one of the most organized and fully developed businesses.
 She also opened a grocery store next to her tailoring shop.
 She has also set up a couple other grocery stores for members of her family and her dream is to create a chain of grocery stores.
 She is to be married soon and when asked what if her husband would not let her pursue her dream, she replied, “then I would not marry him!”